ferion11/LogosLinuxInstaller/README.md

 # LogosLinuxInstaller
 > LogosLinuxInstaller is a bash script for installation of Logos Bible on Linux.

 ##### * NOTE The v2.x break backward compatibility with previous 1.x versions.
-It will work like the portable version, with variations that may or may not use AppImage, depending on the user's choice, but all installation alternatives will maintain some isolation from the rest of the system and other installations (the independent directory can be moved/renamed without losing functionality).
+It will work like the portable version, with variations that may or may not use AppImage, depending on the user's choice, but all installation alternatives will maintain some isolation from the rest of the system and other installations (the independent directory can be moved/renamed without losing the basic functionality).

 ### v2.x or higher  instructions:
 #### 00-  Download and execute:
 You can download the last release [[HERE]](https://github.com/ferion11/LogosLinuxInstaller/releases "[HERE]").
+Highlighting the main environment variables:
-- If you have the file `Logos-x86.msi` or `Logos-x64.msi`, you can let one copy of it in `/tmp` (or set the variable DOWNLOADED_RESOURCES to the directory that have it) that the installer will use it.
-It can be useful to install others version without change the script (the same for the others `winetricks` or `wine-i386_x86_64-archlinux.AppImage` versions).
+- `DOWNLOADED_RESOURCES`: used to use a directory where the script will search for files by name before attempting to download from the internet (default is `${PWD}`).
-- If you want to use some other option for `winetricks`, then just set the variable `WINETRICKS_EXTRA_OPTION` (the default is just `-q`), like:
+- `INSTALLDIR`: used to change the installation directory (default is `${HOME}/LogosBible_Linux_P`)
-`$ export WINETRICKS_EXTRA_OPTION="-q --force"` to force the installation on unsupported versions of Wine, or `$ export WINETRICKS_EXTRA_OPTION=""` to remove the default `-q`.
+- `WINETRICKS_URL`: to be able to change the source of winetricks.
-- If you have the files downloaded then you can put all in your `/tmp` directory, or set the variable `DOWNLOADED_RESOURCES`, like `$ export DOWNLOADED_RESOURCES="${HOME}/Downloads"`.
+- `LOGOS_URL` and `LOGOS64_URL`: to be able to change the source of the LogosBible installer.

 0.1- After that you need to give permission to execute (You can use some graphical method too, but it will depend on your linux distribution):
 ```